 I’ve photographed markets from Cuba to Myanmar, and from Tanzania to Hungary, and I don’t think I’ll ever get bored of them.
-Taking photos of markets is definitely one of my favourite types of photography.
+Photographing markets is definitely one of my favourite types of photography.
 Markets are so buzzing and vibrant, there’s so much going on, so much activity and colour.
 Seeing who’s selling and buying, and what’s being sold and bought, gives you a unique insight into a country’s people and culture.
-And more often than not, market traders are pretty friendly – after all, they deal with the public on a daily basis – so they tend to be much more open to having their photo taken.
+And more often than not, market traders are pretty friendly – after all, they deal with the public on a daily basis – so they tend to be much more open to having their picture taken.

 But if you don’t approach it in the right way, it’s all too easy to wander aimlessly around a market taking potshots from a distance.
 Do that, and you’ll end up with a series of images that are too dark, too far away from the subject, or are simply unsatisfying.